 Find out more: alnf.org

-Since receiving the Impact100 Sydney grant in April 2018, ALNF has trained and placed a total of 85 new tutors in partner schools across Blacktown, Fairfield, Liverpool, Auburn, Merrylands, Northmead and Bossley Park.
+Since receiving the Impact100 Sydney grant in April 2018, ALNF trained and placed a total of 172 new tutors in partner schools across Blacktown, Fairfield, Liverpool, Auburn, Merrylands, Northmead and Bossley Park.

-The tutors have been working with students from refugee backgrounds, providing 3-4 hours of tutoring per week for up to 12 weeks.
+The tutors have worked with 450 students from refugee backgrounds, providing 3-4 hours of tutoring per week for up to 12 weeks.

 1. Feel safe and secure through additional one-on-one support